xvnpw/xvnpw.github.io/content/posts/sec-docs-1000-threat-models.md

 ## Reflecting on the Journey: Evaluating the Results

 While I haven't yet conducted an exhaustive review of all 1,000 threat models 😅, initial assessments are promising.
-The methodology demonstrates significant potential in producing valuable security documentation at scale.
-It has also clear drawback - relying on model knowledge base.
+The methodology demonstrates significant potential in producing valuable security documentation at scale. some interesting patterns emerged:

+- it's worth to have all 4 documents - they provide different perspectives and insights - none of them is perfect alone, but together they provide a comprehensive view of the security posture of the project
+- **threats** are solid - not mind-blowing, but solid and relevant
+- relying on model knowledge base is a drawback - we don't know what version of the code was used for the analysis
+- focusing on high and critical threats is a good idea - documents are shorter and easier to comprehend

 **Future posts will delve deeper into analysis and refinement.**

-## Closing Thoughts: A Call to the Community
+## Closing Thoughts

 This experiment has been both challenging and thrilling.
 It highlights the transformative potential of AI models like Gemini 2.0 in automating and scaling critical cybersecurity processes.

-But this is just the beginning.
+I would definitely check generated documentation when working on new technology.
+It will serve as a good starting point.
+Not replacing human security experts, but making easier to navigate complexities.

+I would love to generate 1000 threat models using different LLM models, especially final version of Gemini 2.0 and new OpenAI o1, o1-pro and upcoming o3.

+## Want to Try It Yourself?

 **I invite you to explore the [sec-docs](https://github.com/xvnpw/sec-docs) repository.** Review the generated documents, scrutinize the analyses, and share your insights.
 Your feedback is crucial in refining this approach and enhancing the quality of automated security assessments.